Privacy Policy

 The servers automatically collect and store information in so-called server log files, which your browser automatically transmits when you visit the website.

-The information stored is: Browser type and browser version, Operating system used, Referrer URL, Host name of the accessing computer, Date and time of the server request, IP address.
+Browser type and browser version, operating system used, Referrer URL, host name of the accessing computer, date and time of the server request, IP address.

 This data is not merged with other data sources.